-A: The 9-5NG SportCombi is virtually identical to the 9-5NG Sedan.
+A: Most of the 9-5NG SportCombi is virtually identical to the 9-5NG Sedan.
 Orio/Saab Parts in Nyköping is guaranteeing the availability of spare parts for the Sedan for many years to come as long as there is demand.
 The potential challenge is with the rear part of the car that obviously is unique to this model.
 Although in very small quantities, several spare parts are in fact available from different sources (Autohaus Lafrentz in Kiel being one).

 Q: Can I rent the car for special occasions (e.g. weddings)?